kubedb/docs/docs/guides/proxysql/overview/overview.md

 1 row in set (0.00 sec)
 ```

-- **`writer_hostgroup`** - by default all the traffic are sent to this group, nodes having `read_only=0` are in this hostgroup
+- **`writer_hostgroup`** - by default all the traffic are sent to this group, nodes having `read_only=0` are in this host group
-- **`backup_writer_hostgroup`** - if number of cluster nodes with `read_only=0` is greater than the value of `max_writers`, ProxySQL will put the additional nodes in this group
+- **`backup_writer_hostgroup`** - if the number of cluster nodes with `read_only=0` is greater than the value of `max_writers`, ProxySQL will put the additional nodes in this group
-- **`reader_hostgroup`** - it is the hostgroup to which read traffic be sent, nodes having `read_only=1` are assigned to this hostgroup
+- **`reader_hostgroup`** - it is the host group to which read traffic be sent, nodes having `read_only=1` are assigned to this host group
 - **`offline_hostgroup`** - when ProxySQL's monitoring determines a node is `OFFLINE`, it will be put into the offline_hostgroup
-- **`active`** - when enabled, ProxySQL monitors the hostgroups and moves nodes to the appropriate hostgroups
+- **`active`** - when enabled, ProxySQL monitors the host groups and moves nodes to the appropriate host groups
 - **`max_writers`** -the maximum number of nodes that should be in the `writer_hostgroup`, extra nodes will be put into the `backup_writer_hostgroup`
 - **`writer_is_also_reader`** - tells ProxySQL that if a node should be added to the `reader_hostgroup` as well as the `writer_hostgroup` after being promoted
 - **`max_transactions_behind`** - determines the maximum number of transactions behind the writers that ProxySQL should allow before shunning the node to prevent stale reads (this is determined by querying the `transactions_behind` field of the `sys.gr_member_routing_candidate_status` table in MySQL)
 - **`comment`** - text field that can be used for any purposed defined by the user.
-Could be a description of what the cluster stores, a reminder of when the hostgroup was added or disabled, or a JSON processed by some checker script
+Could be a description of what the cluster stores, a reminder of when the host group was added or disabled, or a JSON processed by some checker script

 ##### mysql_galera_hostgroups

 This table is available from ProxySQL 2.x.
-It defines the hostgroups for MySQL servers using Galera Cluster such as Percona XtraDB Cluster, MariaDB Galera Cluster.
+It defines the host groups for MySQL servers using Galera Cluster such as Percona XtraDB Cluster, MariaDB Galera Cluster.

 ```sql
 ProxySQLAdmin> show create table mysql_galera_hostgroups\G